benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info.md

 `./setup-env.sh`

-The setup script will now prompt you for questions, follow one of the [quickstarts](../installation/quickstart-config.md) to configure your new environment.
+The setup script prompts you for questions.
+[Configure your new environment](../installation/installation-quickstarts.md).